fousa/trackkit/README.md

 License
 =======

-GPXKit is available under the MIT license.
+LogKit is available under the MIT license.
 See the LICENSE file for more info.